larsniet/terminalbtn/README.md

 ## Features

 Toggle the terminal with a button on the status bar.
 The button is located on the bottom right of the status bar.
 This makes it easier to access the terminal without having to use a shortcut.
-A lot of other extensions provide this, but are bloated with other features or save your data.
-This extension is lightweight and doesn't save any data, we like to keep it simple :smirk:.
+A lot of other extensions provide this, but are bloated with other features or collect your data.
+This extension is lightweight and doesn't collect any data, we like to keep it simple :smirk:.

 ## Usage